 - Meditate.
 Don’t skip this one!
 Research shows that meditation can reduce stress and offer health benefits.
 Give it a try for just 10 days – you’ll love it.
 My favorite FREE smartphone apps are Headspace and Simple Habit.

 - Do yoga.
 If time is limited, choose just 3 poses.
 Don’t know any yoga poses?
 Watch this video.
+You may also enjoy reading Practical Things I Learned from Yoga.

 - Go for a walk.
 I love this one.
 (Read my post, The Joys of Walking.)